Malobika8/All-In-One/Java-BackToBasics/OOP/ExceptionHandling-Ch-6.md

 handle errors.

 ### Difference between Error and Exception
-Let us discuss the most important part which is the differences between Error and Exception that is as follows:
+Let us discuss the most important part, which is the differences between Error and Exception, as follows:

 - Error: An Error indicates a serious problem that a reasonable application should not try to catch.
 - Exception: Exception indicates conditions that a reasonable application might try to catch.